danishi/dynamodb-csv/README.md

 ## Introduction

-I wrote this script because there was no tool to satisfy my modest desire to make it easy to import CSV files into DynamoDB.
+I made this command because I didn't have any tools to satisfy my modest desire to make it easy to import CSV files into DynamoDB.
-Written in a simple Python script, it should be easy to parse and modify.
+Written in a simple Python script, it's easy to parse and modify.

 it works for me.